Classes and Instruction

 If you need to file a course substitution to update a major or minor degree requirement on your Degree Progress Report or an authorization to amend major/minor courses to alter a previously submitted graduation application, please email your major advisor or contact your department using the Colleges and Academic Departments page to find the contact information.

-The Disability Programs & Resource Center (DPRC) looks forward to opening our doors in SSB 110 to the campus community on August 9, 2021, for limited in-person services.
+The Disability Programs & Resource Center (DPRC) is open for limited in-person services.
 Please see our announcements page for more information.
 Virtual services will continue from 8:30 a.m. to 5:00 p.m., Monday to Friday.
 General inquiries can be directed to email@example.com; employee accommodations inquiries can be directed to firstname.lastname@example.org.

 SF State is a model of a diverse and inclusive university.
 Across the country and beyond, we have seen an increase in stigmatizing rhetoric and behaviors toward Chinese and Asian American communities, an increase that Professor Russell Jeung, chair of the Asian American Studies Department, has commented on in nationally broadcast interviews.
 At this time, rather than acting out of fear and ignorance, SF State will respond with compassion, knowledge, and justice.
 As with all viruses, there are things we can do to protect ourselves and one another.
 Please respect one another as we protect our collective health and stand in solidarity with those who are ailing and those on the frontlines fighting this illness.